CrossGeeks/PushNotificationPlugin/docs/ReceivingNotifications.md

 ## Configuring a Silent Notification

-On iOS to get a silent notification you should send "content_available" : 1 inside the "aps" payload key.
+On iOS to get a silent notification you should send "content-available" : 1 inside the "aps" payload key.

 iOS Silent Payload Sample:
 ```json